 Let’s talk about your face (and mine), shall we?
 Hopefully, we’re all in agreement that face-washing is mandatory.
 If you aren’t washing your face every night, you need to start.
 NOW.
 I’ll wait….
 We’re good?
 Okay.
-I’ll continue.
+I’ll continue with more about oil cleansing.

 When most people think about washing their face, they automatically assume that they need a potion with lots of chemicals from the drug store or Sephora (Which I dearly love, and has tons of great products…including pre-mixed cleansing oils.) to get the job done well.
 But that’s simply not true.
 My tried-and-true face wash?
 Oil.